Hunt Museum: Collection

-The Hunt Museum holds about 2,500 different artifacts, both from Ireland and abroad.
+The Hunt Museum holds about 2,500 different artefacts, both from Ireland and abroad.
 The oldest pieces are from Stone-Age Ireland and ancient Egypt.
 The collection includes the Antrim Cross (an early 9th-century cast bronze and enamel cross), dresses by Irish designer Sybil Connolly, drawings by Picasso and a bronze horse once thought to be a design by Leonardo da Vinci for a large monument.
 The bronze horse is similar to the Budapest horse, but its provenance was disproven in 2009.
 Some of the Hunt collection is also on display at the nearby Craggaunowen in County Clare, which was also greatly contributed to by John and Gertrude Hunt.

-Religious artifacts
+Religious artefacts

-John Hunt was extremely interested in early Christian art and artifacts and he collected them widely, so the museum collection held many religious items from rosary beads to statues of varying sizes, from not just Ireland but from around Europe.
-The Museums 'Treasury Room' houses a great number of these items and among the artifacts in this room are the Arthur Cross and Arthur Chalice.
+John Hunt was extremely interested in early Christian art and artefacts and he collected them widely, so the museum collection held many religious items from rosary beads to statues of varying sizes, from not just Ireland but from around Europe.
+The Museums 'Treasury Room' houses a great number of these items and among the artefacts in this room are the Arthur Cross and Arthur Chalice.
 Also found in the collection are a number of medieval Christian pieces such as the Antrim Cross, the Cashel Bell, and the Hohenzollern Crucifix.